CALUSA PINES GOLF CLUB

 The ranking is due greatly to its extraordinary engineering and design.
 Along with the Hurdzen-Fry Design team, IHP’s development team, led by Mr. Chensoff, turned relatively flat land into a naturally undulating property enhanced by existing and additional native vegetation all found within 15 miles of the site.
 A local mass excavator blasted through tons of rock to dig 72 acres of pristine lakes.
 Fill from the pond excavations was then used to enhance a 15-acre landmass that encompasses seven holes on the private Calusa Pines layout.

 Members at Calusa Pines have come to expect the best.
 Membership is by invitation only and is limited to 275.
 Calusa Pines members understand a true golf-only facility, a world-class clubhouse and a strong caddie program.
-Calusa Pines has also built four gracious guest cabins for members, having completed the most recent eight-bedroom cabin in December 2015.
+Calusa Pines has also built five gracious guest cabins for members, having completed the most recent eight-bedroom cabin in October 2021.

 While the original mission for the 530 acres was to develop two golf courses, the second proposed golf course was entirely redesigned and converted to residential use.
 IHP successfully guided the adjacent property through the zoning and approval process, before selling the land to a public homebuilder.
 In the sale process, IHP took great pains to ensure that the ensuing residential development would be completely separated from and would have no visual impact on Calusa Pines.